ruthviksus/ai_overclock_project/README.md

 The Final project is the complete overclocker while the other files are steps and peices for the main one.
+This only works for Nvidia Dedicated GPUs which support Nvidia-SMI tinkering and I have already tested this on my home computer and it works pretty well.